skooner-k8s/skooner/README.md

 # skooner - Kubernetes Dashboard

+skooner is a sandbox project of the [Cloud Native Computing Foundation](https://www.cncf.io/sandbox-projects).

 __(FYI: we are changing our name from "k8dash" to "skooner"!
 Please bear with us as we transition all of our documentation and codebase to reflect this name change.)__

 skooner is the easiest way to manage your Kubernetes cluster.